Automated customs declarations: optimize your international trade in 2025

 Blockchain and distributed ledger technology

-Blockchain can be an alternative for managing traceability and securing customs data:
+Blockchain can be an alternative for managing the traceability and security of customs data:

-- End-to-end traceability: uninterrupted tracking of goods from origin to destination
+- End-to-end traceability: Uninterrupted tracking of goods from their origin to their destination

-- Data immutability: guaranteeing the integrity of exchanged information
+- Data immutability: Guaranteed integrity of exchanged information

-- Smart contracts: Automating payments and property transfers
+- Smart contracts: Automation of payments and property transfers

 Although there have been failures with projects such as TradeLens, other companies are trying to democratize this technology.
 This is the case of carrier ONE, which has teamed up with GSBN for an eBL project.